solyarisoftware/prompter.vim/README.md

 - [x] Vim version: VIM - Vi IMproved 9.0
 - [x] I developed on WLS (Window Linux Subsystem) on a Windows 10 operating system, using an Ubuntu 20.04 distribution.
-- [x] I tested the plugin using Python 3.8.10
+- [x] I tested the plugin using (vim compiled for) Python 3.8.10
 - [x] As LLM provider, I tested only my Azure OpenAI account (through LiteLLM library).
-- [ ] I din't tested using an OpenAI account.
+- [ ] I din't tested using an OpenAI account or other LLMs.

 ## Change log